 Parallel manipulators present a great interest for many industrial applications due to their high positionning ability and high nominal load.
-Many applications has been presented in the past either for flight simulator [11] or as robotic devices [4], [3], for example with force-feedback control [10], [6], [7].
-This kind of applications use both inverse kinematics (which is in general straightforward) but also forward kinematics.
+Many applications has been presented in the past either for flight simulator [12] or as robotic devices [4], [3], for example with force-feedback control [11], [7], [8].
+This kind of applications uses both inverse kinematics (which is in general straightforward) but also forward kinematics.
 The later is known to be a difficult problem from a long time [1].
-If we consider a closed-loop mechanism where two plates are connected through six articulated links the forward kinematics problem is to find the position and orientation of one plate (the mobile plate) with respect to the fixed plate for a given set of links lengths.
-In the case where the manipulator is a polyhedra (i.e. the mobile plate is a triangle and each of the three articulation points on the mobile are shared by two links) Hunt [5] conjectured that there will be at most sixteen solutions and this has been now proved [8], [2] by the use of a method initially developed by Nanua [9].
-This method consists in reducing the number of unknown from 6 (the position of a point of the mobile and three orientation angles) to 3 by noticing that for a fixed set of links lengths the initial mechanism is equivalent to a RRR-3S mechanism.
-The 3 unknowns are defined as the three angles of the R articulations.
-By expressing the position of the three articulation points of the mobile as a function of the 3 unknowns and writing that the distance between these points are known quantities one get three equations in the sines and cosines of the unknown angles.
-These three equations can then be reduced to a polynomial in one variable which is of degree 16, with only even power, if the R articulation axis are coplanar, of degree 20 if they are parallel or intersect and of degree 24 if they are in a general position [8].
-In the first case numerical computation has enabled to find a set of links lengths for which there is effectively 16 solutions.
-Furthermore it has been possible to show that in any case there will be at most 16 solutions.
+The problem of the direct kinematics has been addressed for manipulators where the mobile plate is a triangle and each of the three articulation points on the mobile are shared by two links.
+In this case Hunt [5] conjectured that there will be at most sixteen solutions and this conjecture has been proved geometrically in [9].
+Then it has been noticed that for a fixed set of links lengths each articulation point of the mobile plate moves on a circle which center and radius may be determined through the links lengths.
+Thus its position is fully defined by one angle.
+By expressing the position of the three articulation points of the mobile as a function of the 3 angles and writing that the distance between these points are known quantities one get three equations in the sines and cosines of the unknown angles.